-This Handy Lite lantern was manufactured by Enterprise Tool & Metal Works, Chicago.
+This Handy-Lite lantern was manufactured by Enterprise Tool & Metal Works, Chicago (lower image).
 This lantern, in Luke Buettner’s collection, includes a generator tip cleaner (upper right and lower images).
 The box label (not shown) advertises that the handle, that is mounted above the ventilator, stays cool during operation.
 The lantern runs on gasoline and was rated at 200 cp.
 This lantern appeared in a 1922 advertisement by this company.
 The pump that came with the lantern is identical to the one that came with an Enterprise stove and also threads into the air screw.
 You can see an Enterprise made wall lamp model here.

 The burner with the characteristic horizontal air intake tubes is similar to those made by Thomas Mfg.
 Co., but a 1916 advertisement for this lantern identifies it as a product of the Foote Mfg.
 Co., another Dayton, Ohio, firm.
 This model, in Doug Dwyer’s collection, draws air in through the holes around the rim (center image) and connects by inside ports to the air intake tubes (right image).
 The ventilator bolt is from a Foote Mfg.
 Co. lamp.

 The Gloria Light Co. of Chicago may have manufactured this Model 12 Oxo Gas lantern prior to 1915.
 This 400cp model was designed to burn either kerosene or white gas (right image).
 The bail on this lantern is a replacement wire for the original.
 An earlier version of this model (not shown) had a wire hoop bail attached to the top bolt holding the ventilator in place, not attached to tabs as on this model.
 The generator attaches to the valve body with fine tapered threads (right image) as on a many other Gloria appliances.
 This lantern is in John Rugotzke’s collection.